vknguyen1992/Swift-initialisers/README.md

 - A convenience initializer must ultimately call a designated initializer.
 ```
 - (1) means a convenience initialiser can call another convenience or designated intialier from the same class level (absolutely not from its superclass)
-- (2) means convenience init call another and that another call another and so on; but there is an convenience initialiser in that chain finally call an designated intilisers:
+- (2) means convenience initialiser call another and that another call another and so on; but there always is an convenience initialiser in that chain finally calls a designated initilisers:

 ```
 ConI_1 -> ConI_2 -> ... -> ConI_n -> DesI // expected